fike21/My-Library-Management-system/README.md

 GO
 USE MyLibraryDB;
 GO
-Apply Schema Migrations:
+Create Tables and Apply Schema:
-You'll need to run the SQL scripts to create all necessary tables (Users, Books, IssueBooks, etc.) and apply the schema changes we've implemented (like PasswordHash, Salt, TotalCopies, and ReturnDate as DATE).
+Execute the following SQL script to create all the necessary tables and apply the correct schema, including the password hashing setup, TotalCopies in Books, and ReturnDate as DATE in IssueBooks.

-(Action for you: Ideally, point to a .sql file in your repository that contains all your CREATE TABLE and ALTER TABLE statements.
-If you don't have one, create it!
-For example: src/Database/Schema.sql)

 SQL

--- Example (Replace with your actual comprehensive schema script) -- Execute the SQL script located at 'src/Database/Schema.sql' in SSMS.
--- Or, if you have your CREATE TABLE statements here:

-CREATE TABLE Users (
+-- Users Table: For managing library users with secure password storage CREATE TABLE Users (
     UserID INT PRIMARY KEY IDENTITY(1,1),
     Username NVARCHAR(50) NOT NULL UNIQUE,
-    PasswordHash VARCHAR(255) NOT NULL, -- For securely stored password hash Salt VARCHAR(255) NOT NULL,           -- For password hashing salt Email NVARCHAR(100),
+    PasswordHash VARCHAR(255) NOT NULL, -- Stores the securely hashed password (e.g., bcrypt output) Salt VARCHAR(255) NOT NULL,           -- Stores the unique salt used for hashing FullName NVARCHAR(100) NOT NULL,
-    -- ... other user details (e.g., FullName, PhoneNumber)
+    Email NVARCHAR(100) UNIQUE,
+    PhoneNumber NVARCHAR(20),
+    RegistrationDate DATETIME DEFAULT GETDATE(),
+    -- Add other user-specific columns as needed
 );

-CREATE TABLE Books (
+-- Books Table: For managing library book details CREATE TABLE Books (
     BookID INT PRIMARY KEY IDENTITY(1,1),
     Title NVARCHAR(255) NOT NULL,
-    Author NVARCHAR(100),
+    Author NVARCHAR(100) NOT NULL,
     ISBN NVARCHAR(20) UNIQUE,
     PublicationYear INT,
+    Publisher NVARCHAR(100),
+    Genre NVARCHAR(50),
-    TotalCopies INT NOT NULL DEFAULT 0, -- Total copies in the library AvailableCopies INT NOT NULL DEFAULT 0, -- Copies currently not issued -- ... other book details (e.g., Genre, Publisher) );
+    TotalCopies INT NOT NULL DEFAULT 0,    -- Total number of physical copies owned by the library AvailableCopies INT NOT NULL DEFAULT 0, -- Copies currently not issued (should be managed by app logic) -- Add other book-specific columns as needed
+);

-CREATE TABLE IssueBooks (
+-- IssueBooks Table: For tracking borrowing and return records CREATE TABLE IssueBooks (
     IssueID INT PRIMARY KEY IDENTITY(1,1),
-    BookID INT FOREIGN KEY REFERENCES Books(BookID),
-    UserID INT FOREIGN KEY REFERENCES Users(UserID),
-    IssueDate DATE NOT NULL DEFAULT GETDATE(),
-    ReturnDate DATE, -- The date the book was actually returned (can be NULL if not yet returned) DueDate DATE, -- The date the book is expected back -- ... any other relevant fields for tracking issues );
+    BookID INT NOT NULL FOREIGN KEY REFERENCES Books(BookID), UserID INT NOT NULL FOREIGN KEY REFERENCES Users(UserID), IssueDate DATE NOT NULL DEFAULT GETDATE(), -- Date the book was issued DueDate DATE NOT NULL,                     -- Date the book is expected to be returned ReturnDate DATE,                           -- Actual date the book was returned (NULL if not yet returned) -- Add any other relevant fields for tracking issues (e.g., FineAmount) );

--- Add any other tables like 'Authors', 'Genres', 'Admins', etc. as needed.
+-- Optional: Add indexes for performance on frequently queried columns CREATE INDEX IX_Books_Title ON Books (Title);
+CREATE INDEX IX_Users_Username ON Users (Username);
+CREATE INDEX IX_IssueBooks_IssueDate ON IssueBooks (IssueDate);

+-- Optional: Add CHECK constraints for data integrity ALTER TABLE Books
+ADD CONSTRAINT CK_Books_TotalCopies CHECK (TotalCopies >= 0);

+ALTER TABLE Books
+ADD CONSTRAINT CK_Books_AvailableCopies CHECK (AvailableCopies >= 0 AND AvailableCopies <= TotalCopies);
 Application Setup
-(This section is highly dependent on your actual application's code.
-Here's a general template.)
+(ACTION REQUIRED: This section is highly dependent on your actual application's code.
+Provide detailed steps specific to your project.)

 Clone the Repository:
+Start by cloning the project to your local machine:

 Bash

 git clone https://github.com/your-username/my-library-management-system.git
 cd my-library-management-system
 Configure Database Connection:
-Locate your application's configuration file (common examples: appsettings.json for .NET, .env for Laravel/Node.js, settings.py for Django, application.properties for Spring Boot).
-Update the database connection string to point to your MyLibraryDB instance.
+Locate your application's configuration file (e.g., appsettings.json for .NET, .env for Laravel/Node.js, settings.py for Django, application.properties for Spring Boot).
+Update the database connection string to point to your newly created MyLibraryDB instance.

-Example (appsettings.json for .NET Core):
+Example (appsettings.json for a .NET application):

 JSON

 {
   "ConnectionStrings": {
     "DefaultConnection": "Server=localhost;Database=MyLibraryDB;Integrated Security=True;TrustServerCertificate=True;"
+  },
+  "Logging": { /* ... */ }
 }
-}
-(Adjust Server, Database, and authentication method as per your SQL Server setup.)
+(Adjust Server, Database, and authentication method (e.g., User ID=sa;Password=yourStrongPassword;) as per your SQL Server setup.)

 Install Dependencies:
+Navigate to your project's root directory in the terminal and install the required packages/libraries:

 Bash

-# For .NET (in your project's root directory):
+# For .NET applications:
 dotnet restore

-# For Python (if using pip, in your project's root directory):
+# For Python applications (if using pip):
 pip install -r requirements.txt

-# For Node.js (in your project's root directory):
+# For Node.js applications:
 npm install
 Run the Application:
+Once dependencies are installed, you can launch the application:

 Bash

-# For .NET:
+# For .NET applications:
 dotnet run

-# For Python (e.g., Django):
+# For Python applications (e.g., Django):
 python manage.py runserver

-# For Node.js (e.g., Express app):
+# For Node.js applications (e.g., Express app):
 npm start
-Your application should now be running and accessible, typically via http://localhost:[port] (e.g., http://localhost:5000).
+Your application should now be running!
+Typically, it will be accessible in your web browser at http://localhost:[port_number] (e.g., http://localhost:5000 or http://localhost:8000).